hackmamba-io/Technical-Writing-Course-with-Curriculum/README.md

 ## Required Skills for Technical Writers ⚙️

-## Resources, Tools Best Practices
+## Resources and Tools for Best Practices

 ## Guides and Types